McMasterRS/ws_web-design-guide/interactive-ui-elements.md

 # Interactive UI Elements

-Modern websites requires the use of UI elements that not only allow the user to perform a wide range of functions, but also react to the user's actions in an intuitive manner.
+Modern websites require the use of UI elements that not only allow the user to perform a wide range of functions, but also react to the user's actions in an intuitive manner.
 In this section, we will learn how to style certain MUI components to conform to the stylistic guidelines set by McMaster Digital Brand Standards Manual.

 ## Buttons